neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 the dependency injection takes place.

 During the resolution of dependencies it might happen that circular dependencies occur.
-If an object A requires an object B to be injected to its constructor and then again object B requires a object A likewise passed as a constructor argument, none of the two classes can be instantiated due to the mutual dependency.
-Although it is technically possible (albeit quite complex) to solve this type of reference, FLOW3's policy is not to allow circular dependencies at all.
-As a workaround you can use setter injection instead of Constructor Injection for either one or both of the objects causing the trouble.
+If an object ``A`` requires an object ``B`` to be injected to its constructor and then again object ``B`` requires an object ``A`` likewise passed as a constructor argument, none of the two classes can be instantiated due to the mutual dependency.
+Although it is technically possible (albeit quite complex) to solve this type of reference, FLOW3's policy is not to allow circular constructor dependencies at all.
+As a workaround you can use setter injection instead for either one or both of the objects causing the trouble.

+.. _sect-configuring-objects:

 Configuring objects
 ===================